 Once all these details are finalized and documented, the operators will have something they can refer to whenever needed.

 If you are using Limble CMMS and give operators access to the software, you can create task templates that outline the processes they need to follow (as seen on the screenshot below).

 5) Carrying out inspection and monitoring

 6) Implementing visual maintenance management

 Visual maintenance management means making it as obvious as possible to see whatever is going on with every piece of equipment.
-This helps to maintain the integrity of each asset because it allows the operators to handle the machinery more confidently.
+This helps to maintain each asset’s integrity because it allows the operators to handle the machinery more confidently.

 For example, you can use color-coded tags to indicate the sequence of checks on a machine and inspection frequency, change opaque machine coverings to transparent covers, use posters and wall signs as reminders for all operators, and so on.

 7) Ensuring continuous improvement

-Since autonomous maintenance is a part of TPM, the implementation is not done until the organization establishes a process for continuous improvement.
+Since autonomous maintenance is a part of TPM, the implementation is not done until the organization establishes a continuous improvement process.

-This means you’ll need to periodically evaluate the standards and procedures that were previously established.
+This means you’ll need to evaluate the standards and procedures that were previously established periodically.
 This enables you to spot any shortcomings and find new places for improvement.